 The bank has seen steady improvement in its capitalisation levels post its amalgamation with sufficient capital cushion over the regulatory limits.
 The bank raised ₹4,214 crore by way of Tier-I bonds and ₹4,000 crore through Tier-II bonds in FY23 and ₹3,090 crore Tier-II bonds.
-The bank's capital adequacy ratio (CAR) stood at 15.54%, with Tier-I CAR of 12.29% and CET I Ratio of 10.85% as on June 30, 2023 (March 31, 2022: 14.50%, 11.73% and 10.56%, respectively) and has significant cushion over the minimum regulatory requirement.
+The bank's capital adequacy ratio (CAR) stood at 15.09%, with Tier-I CAR of 12.02% and CET-I ratio of 10.23% as on September 30, 2023 (March 31, 2023: 15.50%, 12.69% and 11.22%, respectively) and has significant cushion over the minimum regulatory requirement.
 The comfortable capital cushion has enhanced its ability to absorb asset quality pressures as well as support growth in the near term.
 The bank has board approvals to raise upto ₹12,000 crore in FY24 by way of Tier-I bonds of ₹7,000 crore and Tier-II bonds of ₹5,000 crore.
-CARE Ratings expects PNB to maintain capitalisation similar to the peer group and at least 1% cushion over the minimum regulatory requirements and is a rating sensitivity.
+CARE Ratings expects PNB to maintain capitalisation similar to the peer group and at least 1% cushion over the minimum regulatory requirements.
+CARE Ratings will continue to monitor the bank's ability to maintain capital cushion over the minimum regulatory requirement.